These guides are AI-generated educational summaries — not legal or medical advice.

 Failing to mention adjacent joint symptoms (shoulder, wrist, hand)

-Why: An ankylosed elbow forces the shoulder and wrist to compensate, often leading to secondary overuse injuries and pain.
+An ankylosed elbow forces the shoulder and wrist to compensate, often leading to secondary overuse injuries and pain.
 These are separately ratable conditions that may also increase the overall functional disability picture.
 Failing to mention them leaves potential entitlements undocumented.

-Do this instead: Describe all symptoms, including shoulder pain, wrist pain, neck pain, and hand weakness, that you believe are related to compensating for the ankylosed elbow.
+Instead: Describe all symptoms, including shoulder pain, wrist pain, neck pain, and hand weakness, that you believe are related to compensating for the ankylosed elbow.
 Ask to have these documented even if they are not the primary focus of the exam.

 Impact: Affects overall combined rating, not just elbow rating